Stateware/Dav3i/doc/FrontEndArchitecture.md

 ###4.0.0 : Architecture
  * Platform: We chose a web platform both due to the client's vision of the product, and its inherent accessibility across many platforms.
 In future releases, we plan to extend functionality to mobile platforms.
- * Languages: HTML5/CSS/JavaScript were obvious choices, as they are the de facto technologies of the world wide web.
-HTML5 was chosen in particular for its ability to generate complex functionality quickly, though it potentially will limit functionality in older browser versions.
-We saw this as a manageable risk, particularly due to the well equipped nature of our target market.
+ * Languages: HTML/CSS/JavaScript were chosen because they are the de facto technologies of the world wide web.
+We opted not to use development frameworks like Angular or Node because most of us came into the project without previous JavaScript experience, and were much more easily ramped up by first working with the basics.
  * Third Party Resources: Google Charts API and jVectorMap were chosen for their performance and feature sets, as well as their ease of use under the terms of the GPL.

 ###4.0.1 : Data Structures